-Richmond Road: The sidewalks along Richmond Road are predicted to be suitable for a mix of sitting and standing during the summer, becoming suitable for standing during the autumn and suitable for a mix of standing and strolling during the spring and winter.
+Scott Street: The sidewalks along Scott Street will be suitable for a mix of sitting and standing during the summer, becoming suitable for a mix of standing and strolling during the spring and autumn.
+Walking conditions will develop near the northeastern corner of the building during the winter.
 These conditions are considered acceptable.